bgrich/data-science-challenge/README.md

 browser.
 To see the original source code for those files, see the .Rmd files of the same name.

+The original prompt for the Room Key Data Science Challenge is reproduced below for convenience.

 # Data Science Challenge

 Hello!